 - Detailed reports with actionable data to help you stay on top of business

-- Customizable email and SMS notifications for your customers and staff
+- Customizable email, Telegram, WhatsApp SMS notifications, and Workflow module for your customers and staff

-- Support for PayPal, Stripe, and WooCommerce Payments
+- Support for PayPal, Stripe, Razorpay, Mollie, Square, and WooCommerce Payments

 - Detailed documentation and great personalized support

 - Streamlined booking page that reduces bounce rates